qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 **Continuation passing style** (CPS) is a way of representing programs.
 In CPS, each function accepts a continuation.
 Returning becomes calling the continuation.
 Calling continuation is to continue execution.
 The output of continuation is the "final output of whole program" (if IO or mutable state involved, the "final output of whole program" can be empty).

+Algebraic effect can be simulated with free monad.
+Free monad can turn any functor into monad, but it internally just records computation and don't actually "execute".
+It can be "executed" by an external interpreter.

 ### Don't always go too far on DSL

 See also: [Configuration complexity clock](https://mikehadlow.blogspot.com/2012/05/configuration-complexity-clock.html)